abocha/vocab-tool/docs/16-cli-reference.md

 - `--strict` exit with a non-zero status when any guard or validator drops occur.
 - Safety flags: `--sfwLevel`, `--dropProperNouns`, `--acronymMinLen`, `--blockList`, `--allowList`, `--sfwAllow`.
+- Matching rows containing multiple pipe-separated values are rejected as `invalid_format` and surfaced in the CLI summary.

 Examples: